ccozad/python-playground/pdf/README.md

 # Topics
  - [Extract images from a pdf](/pdf/extract_images.py) Use pyMuPDF to extract imges from all pages
+ - [Extract metadata from a pdf](/pdf/extract_metadata.py) Use pyMuPDF to extract metadata from all pages
  - [Extract pages from a pdf](/pdf/extract_pages.py) Use pyMuPDF to extract all pages and render the contents as an image
  - [Extract text from a pdf](/pdf/extract_text.py) Use pyMuPDF to extract text from all pages